isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/info-communications-media-development-authority-imda-radiocomm-dealer-licensing.md

 <p>Every imported telecommunication equipment should be declared through
 TradeNet to the Info-communications Media Development Authority (IMDA) for processing.
 A customs permit must be obtained through TradeNet before the goods arrive in Singapore.
-Please refer to the <a href="https://www.imda.gov.sg/regulations-and-licensing-listing/dealer-and-equipment-registration-framework/tradenet---list-of--ahtn-codes" rel="noopener noreferrer nofollow" target="_blank">procedures for the import of telecommunication equipment and the list of AHTN and product codes</a>.
+Please refer to the .
 All dealers or importers are requested to comply with the procedures.</p>
 </li>
 <li>
 <p>Selected telecommunication equipment may require prior approval by IMDA